c-inodeo/checkoutchampionprogress/CheckOutChampionProgress.md

  - [x] Refactor Code - add Service layer for each controller that existed business logic ✅ 2024-07-03
  - [x] Add Search functionality, can search by name or product category - in progress as of 03/07 ✅ 2024-07-03
  - [ ] Add multiple tags for Category
-	 - [ ] Challenges: had to update my database for it to be able to add multiple category, since the last one only accepts one category
+	 - [x] Challenges: had to update my database for it to be able to add multiple category, since the last one only accepts one category ✅ 2024-07-05
+	 - [ ] Added Product Category many-to-many relationship, Can update the product to have many categories
+	 - [ ] Bug: Can't create a new product with multiple Category
  - [ ] Implement a blob container
  - [ ] Add Service for HomeController - to follow
  - [x] Implement a session management while navigating the site, so that shopping cart retains current items. ✅ 2024-07-04